 Whether it’s creating evergreen pieces of blog content or improving website load speed – there’s a lot to get working on.

-Take what you’ve learned in this blog post and put it into action, and you’ll should start seeing an improvement in web page views, but also in overall conversion rates.
+Take what you’ve learned in this blog post and put it into action and you should start seeing an improvement in pageviews but also in overall conversion rates.

 In doing so, there’s a good chance that your website, and your conversion rates, will be better off because of your efforts.